SonyaMoisset/MOOC-JS-Responsive-Website-Development-and-Design-Specialization/course4.md

 - Improve the UI
 - User accounts, packages and methods summary
 - Quiz: User accounts, packages and methods summary quiz | 90%

+#### Week 3
+##### Publish and subscribe model and MongoDB filters
+- Introduction
+- More docs!
+- Docs in the DB
+- Using Session
+- Loading the new doc
+- Document list and editable title
+- Controlling document access
+- Publish and subscribe
+- Final polish
+- Publish and subscribe MongoDB filters summary
+- Quiz: Publish and subscribe MongoDB filters summary quiz | 70%